slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ### 4.1 Icecast/Shoutcast Compatibility

-**Why:** If Appalachia Radio should broadcast publicly and support infinite listeners.
+**Why:** If a Retrowaves station instance should broadcast publicly and support infinite listeners.

 **Features:**
 - Multiple mountpoints